Accessible Christian Education

 - Books and Other Expenses

 Fees are assessed according to the scope and nature of the services provided.
-Students receiving Learning Center services qualify for either full-time or consultative services.
+Students receiving Pathways (formerly The Learning Center) services qualify for either full-time or consultative services.
 All new students begin with full-time service, which includes at least one pullout class.

 - Tuition Payment Plans

-The first payment will be due on June 1, 2019.
-Your student may not begin classes until the June, July, and August monthly payments are received.
+Ten Payments: The first payment will be due June 2023 and subsequent payments will be due each of the following months through March 2024.
 A $25 late fee will be assessed if the full monthly payment is not received during the month that payment is due.

 - Early Withdrawal Policy